Stand on the Word: Resurrection

-French artist K.I.M. launched a compilation in 2004 with the song (Miyage, Tigersushi records), that touched underground european electro scene.
+French artist K.I.M. launched a compilation in 2004 with the song (Miyage, Tigersushi records), that reached the underground European electro scene.
 James Murphy later played it in the ParisParis disco club in Paris in 2005.

 French director Maïwenn used it the Polisse movie in 2011.
 It also appeared in season one, episode one of Dear White People in 2017.
-The song was also featured during the final episode of Industry.
+The song was also featured during the second season finale episode of Industry.

 Keedz version

 The biggest commercial success of the song has been by the French musical project Keedz that recorded it in 2008 and was the title track of their similarly titled album Stand on the Word., The revamped electronic production of the soul and funk song remixed by MiMa made up of Michael Tordjman and Maxime Desprez did not enter the French charts in its initial release in 2008.
 But it proved to be very popular after Keedz' version of "Stand on the Word" was used as a short introduction to Le Grand Journal broadcast on Canal+ for the week 29 September to 3 October 2008.
 The French Le Grand Journal picks weekly one particular song (called "coming next") as a jingle to its introduction and changes it on a weekly basis.
 The choices prove usually to be future hits.
 The Keedz version of the song was also used in 2008 in an episode of the Australian television series Underbelly.

 The single was re-released a second time around in 2011.
 The single has been in the SNEP French Singles Chart since October 2011 totalling 28 weeks until end of July 2012 and reaching its peak position at #12 on chart dated 23 June 2012.
 The Keedz release was accompanied by a music video which became equally popular.